Computing Technology for Math Excellence Logo

 Computer Mouse IconThe school community must decide on the content of its Web site, which might include recognizing student achievement, posting collaborative student projects, organizing curriculum resources for teachers and students, and organizing staff information.
 The site might introduce visitors and prospective students to the school (Cavanaugh, 2002), and contain profiles of teachers, the principal and superintendent.
 Web site developers might include school events, stories about community elders, business and community organization partnerships, mentoring programs, donations, and ideas for how businesses can get involved with the schools.
 They might also link to home pages of community event groups, local weather, and driving directions (Schmidt, 2002).

-The school web site should be a primary communication tool for the community and its visitors.
-As such, schools might also consider blogs for real-time communications, and opinion polls for essential questions.
 A section to easily find answers to frequently asked questions should be available.
 Parents might be provided secure access to their children's records in the school's student information system.

 In this era of accountability, schools also need links to documents that help the school community to understand legislation affecting the programs they offer for the grades they serve, research-based programs they have adopted, standards, performance data, and professional development opportunities.
 Administrative and school board statements on such programs adopted, which are supported by links to associated legislation and research help keep parents, media, business and community leaders informed about what is right with the school.
 These info-messages should be regularly posted or updated on the Web site with catchy subject lines to draw attention to issues, positions, concerns or achievements that follow.
-Schools might offer email options to parents and community leaders to receive essential school news and information on a regular basis.

-The school Web site might include its grade level content for elementary school or middle/high school course selections and graduation requirements, appropriate for the grade levels it serves.
-According to Ruben Lopez, Florida 's Chief Technology Officer, "E-learning will become the cornerstone of how curriculum will be delivered in the future" in K-12 (Miller, 2003).
-Therefore, including links to K-12 online curriculum to broaden course offerings or to provide courses taught by "highly qualified" teachers might be appropriate.
+The school Web site might also contain online learning opportunities to broaden course offerings or to provide courses taught by "highly qualified" teachers that might not be available for a particular course of interest to students.
 A number of initiatives are available to serve students and their teachers, including Virtual High School and Florida Virtual School (FLVS).
 FLVS, for example, provides an extensive list of middle/high school courses for national and international students.
+However, those interested in online learning courses in K-12 should be aware of quality issues as the news is not all good.
+The National Education Policy Center at the University of Colorado has numerous resources on Virtual Education.

 Elementary school Web sites have used audio to share school songs, choral and music samples, mascot sounds and themes, and posted update notices and "mailto" to the webmaster, student and parent handbooks, a philosophy and mission statement, curriculum information, discipline policies, and miscellaneous procedures.
 Sites provided the school address, phone number, staff email addresses with "mailto" option, and links to local information including district links.
 Educational resources, search engines, student work and student created pages, classroom pages, principal pages, newsletters, calendars or schedules, cafeteria information, PTA information, after school curricular activities, calls for collaboration, and homework helpers have been included (Barron & Ivers, 1999).
+Such examples might also be provided at any school Web site.

 Back to top